zacharycompton/cancerAcrossVertebrates/README.md

 ## combined_distributions.R
 This file creates age density plots.

-## fastvslowdensity.R
-This file creates density plots for multiple groupings of fast and slow life history species.

 ## doxfunc.R
 This file creates functional PGLS regressions and plots for species under a doxorubicin regimen.